Djninja926/Monte-Carlo-Localization-for-Vex-Robotics/README.md

 * ```HalfSize```: Represents half the field’s size (```140.875 / 2```), used for wall calculations.
 * ```direction_to_sine``` and ```direction_to_cosine```: Lookup tables for sensor direction calculations.

-As well as the ```HalfSize``` of the field as for our purposes the middle of the field is (0, 0) so the furthest distance possible is +- 72 inches.
+As well as the ```HalfSize``` of the field as for our purposes, the middle of the field is (0, 0), so the furthest distance possible is +- 72 inches.
 This class is designed for the MCL, where the robot’s sensors need to detect mobile goals and walls.
 By efficiently calculating distances to objects, it helps navigation

 <p align="center">
   <img src="./images/four.png" />